dbanty/web-api-guide/src/the_right_way/secure_defaults.md

 # Secure Defaults

 News story after news story has made it abundantly clear that offering security features is not enough, they _must_ be enabled by default.
 Unfortunately security has taken a back seat to most other aspects of web development pretty consistently throughout the history of the internet.
 Typically, developers will only go out of their way to improve the security of their application when forced to by some external entity.
-This is why it is incumbent upon the developers of any internet-connected software to ensure that the _default_ option for their users is __the most secure one__.
-Even more than that, when simply making the default secure is not enough, efforts must be taken to lower the barrier to security for developers and encourage them to take necessary steps themselves.
+This is why it is crucial that the developers of any internet-connected software ensure the _default_ option for their users is __the most secure one__.
+When making the default secure is not plausible, efforts must be taken to lower the barrier to security for developers and encourage them to take necessary steps themselves.

 It's impossible to cover all potential security features that need to have good defaults, but let's take a quick look at the [STRIDE](https://en.wikipedia.org/wiki/STRIDE_%28security%29) mnemonic to get an idea of some examples.
 Each letter in "STRIDE" stands for a security threat to an application.